 There have been no other securities issued to directors or their associates under the Option Plan or Performance Rights Plan since the last approval by shareholders.

-All of the Directors, other than Dr Goldschmidt or Mr Wilks, recommend that shareholders vote in favour of Resolutions 8 and 9.
+The Board (other than Dr Goldschmidt or Mr Wilks, given their interest) recommend that shareholders vote in favour of Resolutions 9 and 10.